 Score ranges0-100, 0-300 (SBSS only)300-850

-Reporting agenciesDun & Bradstreet, Equifax, ExperianEquifax, Experian, TransUnion
+Reporting agenciesDun & Bradstreet, Equifax, ExperianExperian, Equifax, TransUnion

-Reference numberEmployer Identification Number (EIN)Social Security Number (SSN)
+Reference numberEmployer Identification Number (EIN)Social Security number (SSN)

 Common types of creditBusiness loans, lines of credit, business credit cardsMortgages, auto loans, personal credit cards

 If your personal credit score needs work, you still have options for securing business financing, such as using a cosigner who has good credit.
-In addition, the Small Business Administration (SBA) offers for bad-credit borrowers, though there are other requirements you’ll have to meet.
+In addition, the Small Business Administration (SBA) offers loans for bad-credit borrowers, though there are other requirements you’ll have to meet.

 Will business lenders always consider my personal credit?